This example relates to the QB desktop version but the same principles apply in QB online.

 Invoice and Sales Receipt Differences

 Always make sure all of your clients or customers are entered correctly in QB as a Customer for the Name Type.
-If you want to let someone know you owe them money, create an Invoice so you can send them that Invoice straight from QB via email.
+If you want to let someone know they owe you money, create an Invoice so you can send them that Invoice straight from QB via email.
 Invoices are used when there is a timing difference between the service rendered/product sold and the date you will eventually be paid.

 A sales receipt, on the other hand, is used for a sales transaction that happens immediately.
 With these, you are paid at the same time.
 Think about all the restaurant or retail store receipts you receive when buying meals or goods and paying for them on the spot.
 Whereas a lawyer or an accountant might invoice you for services during a specific month and expect payment after you receive the invoice.